UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 ## Rejecting Ranking-Focused Peer Review

-We scientists like to propagate the convenient myth that the primary purpose of peer review is one of scientific integrity: to ensure research informs without misleading.
-Indeed, ensuring presented clearly, completely, objectively, and accurately *should* be paramount to scientists.
+We scientists like to describe peer review as a process devoted to scientific integrity: ensuring research is presented clearly, completely, objectively, and accurately.
+Indeed, ensuring research does not mislead should be the paramount goal of peer review; not only is it important within science, but to the press and public peer review is the best available signal of whether research can be trusted.

-Alas, the overriding purpose of peer review, as we actually practice it in most of science, is *ranking*.
+Alas, the overriding purpose of peer review, as we actually practice it in most of science, isn't integrity—it's *ranking*.

 Peer review is the linchpin of the system that we scientists use to rank the value of research and, by extension, to rank each other.
 Our peer review committees are run by journals and conferences, each with its own brand and tier of prestige.
 They chose standards of acceptance and reviewers to signal that prestige.